New impact factors for Society's journals announced!

 Endocrine Connections’ second impact factor has jumped up to 3.041, a continuing reflection of the high quality research and reviews being published in the journal.
 The journal is now 73/143 journals in the endocrinology and metabolism ranking.

-Clinical Endocrinology has received a strong impact factor of 3.077.
+Clinical Endocrinology has again received a strong impact factor of 3.077.
+The journal has had a stable impact factor of over 3 for the last 15 years.

 Members benefits include free online access to the Society's subscription journals through the Members' area and reduced rates on print subscriptions.
 Members also have a 40% discount on Open Access publishing in Endocrine Connections; no colour or supplementary data charges for publishing when articles are accepted in Journal of Endocrinology, Journal of Molecular Endocrinology and Endocrine-Related Cancer; and other discounted author publication charges when publishing in Society’s Open Access titles.